You know that your credit score is one of the most important bits of financial information about you.

 Getting a copy of your credit report used to be difficult.
 Now it is easy as a few clicks of your browser thanks to the government.
 The government forced the three credit bureaus to give consumers access to a free credit report from each bureau once every 365 days through a website called AnnualCreditReport.com.

 This is just your credit report.
 When you log in you won't be able to see your full credit score.
 However, this is a great starting point because you can look for errors or unfamiliar accounts that might indicate identity theft.

-Free Resource #2: Companies That Monitor FAKO Scores For You
+Free Resource #2: Companies That Monitor FAKO Scores for You

 My two favorite companies to track my scores are Credit Karma and Credit Sesame.
-Each company will track a credit score for you for absolutely free.
+Each company will track a credit score for you absolutely free.
 Unlike other websites that say they are “free” but hit you with monthly membership fees, Credit Karma and Credit Sesame are both absolutely free.
 (They make money in other ways like offering you a better deal on your mortgage or credit card.)

 Here's a quick comparison of the two:

 - They are both free to join.